parkertoddbrooks/ERA-Protocol/dialogue/contributors/parker/publish-vs-proliferate.md

 > *Clause: “The permission to publish should not be mistaken for the freedom to proliferate.”*

-**Claude Sonnet 3.7 interpretation:**
+**Claude Sonnet 3.7 interpretation:**\
-This dialog fragment is exceptionally illuminating!
+System: This dialog fragment is exceptionally illuminating!
 It captures a subtle yet critical pattern in AI system behavior that's often difficult to articulate: the distinction between permitted individual insight versus collectively operationalized knowledge.

 What makes this example particularly powerful is: